Melaleuca stricta Dum.Cours.

 Common Name: Flax-Leaved Paper-Bark

-Melaleuca linariifolia is a Evergreen Shrub up to 10.00 metres tall.
+Melaleuca linariifolia is an evergreen shrub growing to about 10 metres tall.

-Australia - New South Wales, Queensland, South Australia.
+Australia - Victoria, New South Wales, Queensland, South Australia, Northern Territory.

 Wet and swampy places near the coast, also on the coastal plateaux, often on shale[

 Melaleuca linariifolia is found from the warm temperate zone to the tropics, growing in both semi-arid and moist climates.
 Plants are said to tolerate occasional lows to about -5°c when dormant, especially if the previous growing season has beenhot eneough to thoroughly ripen the wood.[

 Requires a fertile, well-drained moisture retentive lime-free soil in full sun[

 ].
 Prefers a soil that does not contain much nitrogen[